phenoscape/PhenoscapeOBD-WS/README.md

 # PhenoscapeOBD-WS
 Phenoscape data services web application for the OBD-based knowledgebase underlying http://fish.phenoscape.org, the legacy Phenoscape KB for fishes.
-It runs on top of the OBD-based Phenoscape Knowledgebase (a triple store implemented as a relationsl SQL database).
+It runs on top of the OBD-based Phenoscape Knowledgebase (a triple store implemented as a relational SQL database).

 The following components are related:
 * Web application (providing the web UI): https://github.com/phenoscape/PhenoscapeWeb